LogtalkDotOrg/logtalk3/examples/engines/pmq/NOTES.md

 file.

 This folder contains an implementation of a message priority queue using a perpetual threaded engine holding the priority queue.
+At any moment, we ask for a list of the pending messages ordered by priority.

+A variant is also provided that splits top messages from normal messages into separate queues.
+In this case, asking for a list of the pending messages returns a list with top messages before the normal messages but keeping the message sent order otherwise.